OnionIoT/Onion-Docs/Linux/05-ShellScript.md

 Linux can come with two types of shells, the C shell and the and Bourne Shell.
 Since we are using OpenWRT we are only concerned with the latter, which we invoke when we type `sh` into the command line.
 At this point, we will write a simple script and explain what will happen at each step during execution.
 This script uses some general programming techniques.
 So if you are new to programming, we recommend reading [this](http://www.tutorialspoint.com/unix/unix-what-is-shell.htm) for an in depth explanation.

+Take a look at this example script below, we'll be working with it soon:

 ```
 # Anything after the hash symbol is considered a comment.
 # This script will create log of the time the script that was executed